mondragonda/symfony/UPGRADE-3.0.md

     }
     ```

- * The alias option of the `form.type_extension` tag was removed in favor of
+ * nnn The alias option of the `form.type_extension` tag was removed in favor of
    the `extended_type`/`extended-type` option.

    Before: